FTHPC/Correlation_Compressibility/related_work/README.md

 ./gauss.py gauss.txt 97104
 ```

-Alternatively, one can run for a specific 3D dataset provided by a filename
+Alternatively, one can provide the following arguments to run a specified dataset using the method in the paper below.
 ```bash
 python klasky.py --filename [FILENAME] --dtype [DTYPE] -o [OUTPUT].csv -d [DIM0] -d [DIM1] -d [DIM2]
 ```